vedant-bhutra/vedant-bhutra.github.io/index.md

 Hi!

-I am a final-year Master's student studying Physics and Maths at [IISER Bhopal](https://iiserb.ac.in).
+I am a Master's student studying Physics and Maths at [IISER Bhopal](https://iiserb.ac.in).
+I am a part of [strings@iiserb](https://sites.google.com/iiserb.ac.in/iiserbstrings/home?authuser=0)

+\img{"/assets/img/strings.png"}

 A passion for pure mathematics and a curiosity for theoretical physics has lead me to explore the intersection of both of these domains.
 I enjoy working on problems in physical mathematics (number theory, topology, and geometry in physics); particularly in the fields (pun intended) of _quantum field theories_, _supersymmetry_ and _string theory_.

 A few interesting projects that I am working on or have got to work on in the past are:
 - Applications of mock modular forms in black hole physics, particularly in the context of CHL orbifolds.